Siege of Calais (1346–1347): Prelude

 Although Gascony was the cause of the war, Edward was able to spare few resources for it; whenever an English army had campaigned on the continent, it had operated in northern France.
 In 1346 Edward raised an army in England and the largest fleet ever assembled by the English to that date, 747 ships.
 The fleet landed on 12 July at St. Vaast la Hogue, 20 mi from Cherbourg.
 The English army is estimated by modern historians to have been some 10,000 strong, and consisted of English and Welsh soldiers and a small number of German and Breton mercenaries and allies.
 The English achieved complete strategic surprise and marched south.

 Edward's aim was to conduct a chevauchée, a large-scale raid, across French territory to reduce his opponent's morale and wealth.
 His soldiers razed every town in their path and looted whatever they could from the populace.
 The English fleet paralleled the army's route and landing parties devastated the country for up to 5 mi inland, taking vast amounts of loot; after their crews filled their holds, many ships deserted.
 They also captured or burnt more than 100 French ships; 61 of these had been converted into military vessels.
 Caen, the cultural, political, religious and financial centre of north-west Normandy, was stormed on 26 July.
 Most of the population was massacred, there was an orgy of drunken rape and the city was sacked for five days.
 The English army marched out towards the River Seine on 1 August.

-They devastated the country to the suburbs of Rouen before leaving a swath of destruction, rapine and slaughter along the left bank of the Seine to Poissy, 20 mi from Paris.
+They devastated the country to the suburbs of Rouen before leaving a swath of destruction, rape and slaughter along the left bank of the Seine to Poissy, 20 mi from Paris.
 Duke John of Normandy, Philip's oldest son and heir, had been in charge of France's main army, campaigning in the English occupied province of Gascony in south-west France; Philip ordered him north, to reinforce the army facing Edward.
 Meanwhile, the English had turned north and become trapped in territory which the French had denuded of food.
 They escaped by fighting their way across the Somme against a French blocking force.
 Two days later, on 26 August 1346, fighting on ground of their own choosing, the English inflicted a heavy defeat on the French at the Battle of Crécy.